ryan-mcclue/unsw/comp3231/ass3.md

 2-level hierarchical.
 11-9bits

 Note: Applications expect pages to contain zeros when first used.
 This implies that newly allocated frames that are used to back pages should be zero-filled prior to mapping

 To test this assignment, you should run a process that requires more virtual memory than the TLB can map at any one time.
 You should also ensure that touching memory not in a valid region will raise an exception.
 The huge and faulter tests in testbin may be useful.
 See the Wiki for more options.

 Apart from GDB, you may also find the trace161 command useful. trace161 will run the simulator with tracing, for example
 % trace161 -t t -f outfile kernel
-IMPORTANT: don't use kprintf in TLB! will record all TLB accesses in outfile.
+IMPORTANT: don't use kprintf in TLB as context switches! will record all TLB accesses in outfile.

 (dirty/valid bit)